 Week 4: Frog Tie

-- Day 22: Frictions – Start with a single column tie around the angle and try different frictions to create different frog tie.
-Spiral with wrap around, ladders with different frictions.
+Day 22: Frictions – Start with a single column tie around the ankle, wrap the leg and try different frictions to create different frog tie.

-- Day 23: Starting Points – Try alternate different starting point, hip, toe, feet, can you can a frog tie that doesn’t look like it has a beginning or end?
+Day 23: Starting Points – Try different starting points, hip, toe, feet, etc. Can you tie a frog tie with an invisible starting point?

-- Day 24: Cinches – Explore with double column tie and cinches friction.
+Day 24: Cinches – Explore with double column tie and cinched frictions.
 What are the best strategies to cinch when there is little or no space?

-- Day 25: Diamonds – Making complex pattern on small surfaces is difficult.
-Try creating a diamond pattern with the open diamond technique, or drawing them with crossing hitches
+Day 25: Diamonds – Making complex patterns on small surfaces is difficult.
+Try different techniques to create a diamond pattern such as opening diamonds or using hitches.

-- Day 26: Chaos – Create a frog tie with no pattern, explore tying in a chaotic way, with chaotic aesthetic
+Day 26: Chaos – Create a frog tie with no pattern, explore tying in a chaotic way, with a chaotic aesthetic.

-- Day 27: Chicken Wing – Create a frog tie on the bent arm, try different techniques
+Day 27: Chicken Wing – Create frog ties on the bent arm, and experiment with different techniques.

-- Day 28: Assembling Ties – Create more than one frog tie and assemble them.
-Create a teppo shibari, a tengu shibari, a bunny ear, a t-rex tie tie with two chicken wings.
-Try to move around with all four limbs tied.
+Day 28: Assembling Ties – Tie several frog tie and assemble them.
+Try combine two chicken wings to make a riffle tie (teppo shibari), a demon tie (tengu shibari), a bunny ear tie, a t-rex tie.
+Try to move around with all four limbs tied up.